The Other (comics): Powers and abilities

-The Other is composed of thousands of spiders that possess a hive mind, not unlike that of Thousand, however unlike Thousand Arrow was much more organized and had to adhere to typical spider behavior such as creating a sack to raise children.
-The Other possessed wrist stingers that were poisonous to anyone who was stabbed by them.
-This was the same ability adopted by Peter and Kaine Parker.
+The Other is composed of thousands of spiders that possess a hive mind.
+The Other possesses wrist stingers that are poisonous to anyone who was stabbed by them, an ability later demonstrated by Spider-Man and Kaine Parker.
 It is also shown to possess night vision.

 In other media

 Miss Arrow appears in Spider-Man: Turn Off the Dark, portrayed by Alice Lee.